Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-We distinguish between class-level Javadocs, method-level Javadocs, and inline code comments because they convey rationale at different levels of granularity and serve distinct documentation purposes.
-Class-level Javadocs typically describe high-level design intent, architectural roles, and overall responsibilities of a component.
+We distinguish between class-level Javadocs, method-level Javadocs, and inline code comments (all these representing code documentation) because they convey rationale at different levels of granularity and serve distinct documentation purposes.
+Class-level Javadocs typically describe high-level design intent, architectural roles, and overall responsibilities of a class.
 Method-level Javadocs provide more localized explanations, such as the behavior of individual methods, parameter semantics, and implementation constraints.
-In contrast, inline code comments are embedded directly within the code and often capture fine-grained, implementation-specific rationale.
-Separating these three forms of documentation enables us to analyze how rationale is expressed across different abstraction levels, from high-level design decisions to low-level implementation details.
+Inline code comments are embedded directly within the code and can capture fine-grained, implementation-specific rationale.
+Separating these three forms of code documentation enables us to analyze how rationale is expressed across different abstraction levels, from high-level design decisions to low-level implementation details.